1602/compound/docs/sources/markdown/views.md

 app.set('cssDirectory', '/css/');
 ```

+### contentFor

+Content for named section.

+Called with one param acts as getter and returns all content pieces,
+collected before.
+Called with two params accumulates second param in named
+collection.

+Examples:

+In layout:

+    <%- contentFor('javascripts') %>

+In view:

+    <% contentFor('javascripts', javascriptIncludeTag('view-specific')) %>

+This will add some view-specific content to layout.
+This method also could be called from controller.

 ## Defining your own helpers

 You can define your own helpers for each controller in the file `app/helpers/controllername_helper.js`.
 For example, if you want to define a helper called `my_helper` to use it in the `users` controller, put the following in `app/helpers/users_controller.js`: